 The proposed decision of President Batjer in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
-Comments were filed on June 1, 2020 by AT&T and Frontier, CCTA, SDG&E, the Public Advocates Office (Cal PA), SCE, ExteNet, and Sonic, and reply comments were filed on June 8, 2020 by AT&T and Frontier, CCTA, SDG&E, Cal PA, SED, SCE, ExteNet, Sonic, PG&E, Verizon, and TURN.
+Comments were filed on , and reply comments were filed on , and Frontier, CCTA, SDG&E, the Public Advocates Office (Cal PA), SCE, ExteNet, and Sonic, and reply comments were filed on June 8, 2020 by AT&T and Frontier, CCTA, SDG&E, Cal PA, SED, SCE, ExteNet, Sonic, PG&E, Verizon, and TURN.